LLNL/units/README.md

 - `%` `*`, and `/` are defined for \<measurement>\<op>\<double>
 - `*`, and `/` are defined for \<double>\<op>\<measurement>

-Notes: for regular measurements, `+` and `-` are not defined for doubles due to uncertainty of what that means.
-For fixed_measurement types this is defined as the units are known at construction and cannot change.
-For fixed_measurement types if the operator would produce a new measurement with the same units it will be a fixed measurement, if not it reverts to a regular measurement.
+Notes: for regular measurements, `+` and `-` are not defined for doubles due to ambiguity of what that operation means.
+For `fixed_measurement` types this is defined as the units are known at construction and cannot change.
+For `fixed_measurement` types if the operator would produce a new measurement with the same units it will be a fixed measurement, if not it reverts to a regular measurement.

 - `==`, `!=`, `>`, `<`, `>=`, `<=` are defined for all measurement comparisons
 - `<measurement>=<double>*<unit>`